When she carved the pumpkin,

 how the face went soft,

-yet wide-eyed and open-mouthed,
+yet wide-eyed, open-mouthed,

-the stringy seeds spilling out
+stringy seeds spilling

-onto her dress
+onto her dress.

-as she twisted the knife in;
+She twisted the knife in,

-his body thrusting forward
+his body thrusting forward,

-not expecting the delivery
+not expecting the blow

-or that she would fight back,
+or that she would fight back.

-now a pile of damp pulp
+Now only a pile of damp pulp

-on the old, wood floor was
+on the old, wooden floor

-all that remained to be cleared
+remained to be cleared

-before the celebration–
+before the celebration.

-her steady hand putting
+Her steady hand putting

-flame to the candle,
+flame to the candle

 and placing the toothy head

-in front of the house
+before the house

 as a beacon to those who